eficode-academy/docker-katas/labs/06-volumes.md

 > The `:ro` attribute is making the host volume read-only, making sure the container can not edit the files on the host.

+### A docker Volume

+This is where you can use a `named` or `unnamed` volume to store the external data.
+The data will still be stored locally unless you have configured a storage driver for your system (Ops things, not covered here).

+Volumes are entities inside docker, and can be created in three different ways.

+- By explicitly creating it with the `docker volume create <volume_name>` command.
+- By creating a named volume at container creation time with `docker container run -d -v DataVolume:/opt/app/data nginx`
+- By creating an anonymous volume at container creation time with `docker container run -d -v /opt/app/data nginx`

+In the next section, you will get to try all of them.

+## Step-by-Step Instructions

+### Bind mount

 Try to do the following:

-- `git clone` this repository down
-  - If you are at training the repository is most likely already cloned on your training VM.
+- `git clone` this repository down. :bulb: If you are at training the repository is already cloned on your training workstation.
 - Navigate to the `labs/volumes/` directory, which contains a file we can try to serve: `index.html`.
 - We need change `/some/content` to the right path, it must be an absolute path, starting from the root of the filesystem, (which in linux is `/`).
 You can use the command `pwd` (Print working directory) to display the path to where you are.
 - Now try to run the container with the `labs/volumes` directory bind mounted.